isabella232/iotlab-wjax2016/doc/HelloWorld.md

 void loop() {
   /* this function is run over and over again */
 }

 ```

 ## `Hello, world!` Instructions
   * connect the NodeMCU with the USB cable to your computer
   * start the Arduino-IDE
   * make sure that under `Tools > Board` the `NodeMCU 1.0 (ESP-12E Module)` board is selected
-  * make sure that under `Tools > Port` the right port is selected (e.g. /dev/ttyUSB0)
+  * make sure that under `Tools > Port` the right port is selected (e.g. `/dev/ttyUSB0` or `COM4`)
-  * enter or copy the "hello, world" sketch from below into the editor window
+  * enter or copy the `Hello, World!` sketch from below into the editor window
   * click the `Upload` button.
 This will compile the sketch and on success upload it to the board.
-  * on success, the builtin LED of the board will start to blink
+  * on success, the builtin LED of the board will start to blink.
+Note that the code is executed by the micro controller.
+Once the sketch development is done and the firmware is uploaded to the micro controller, the host PC is no longer needed (provided that the micro controller is connected to a power supply).

 ## The `Hello, world!` sketch
 Copy the following code into the the Arduino IDE and select "Verify/Compile" from the Sketch Menu.